 The intensive’s selling point is its strict adherence to the restrained French style and the hands-on approach to corrections—a cultural trait that takes some adjusting to.
 And because the focus is on building strong foundations, the classes introduce advanced technique more slowly than is customary in the U.S. “I see a generation who prefers to be in a harder class to challenge themselves, but we’re not looking for children who can do extraordinarily difficult variations,” says Platel.
 “Instead, we work on coordination, on presenting the foot, on typically French footwork and pointe work.
 We’re 300 years old—French dance has gone through an aging process, and it ages well, like good wine.”

 Higgins and Pappajohn say they felt the benefits.
 “I’ve been challenged to get my legs and feet together,” says Pappajohn, “and it’s made me much stronger already.”
 For Higgins, the highlight was working with Platel, a former étoile.
 “Everything she says opens my eyes more.”

-Platel warns that summer intensive students shouldn’t see the program as an opportunity to audition: She cannot offer year-round places on the basis of the program.
+Platel warns that summer intensive students shouldn’t see the program as an opportunity to audition: According to strict POB School policies, she cannot offer year-round places on the basis of the program.
 Still, as the students file out onto the large spiraling staircase and take their canteen lunch out to the school’s park, they look every inch the petit rat.
 And their presence is a new door to the world of the French school.
 “I feel like I know a new way to work,” says Higgins.
 “I can take that with me wherever I go.”
-And she has—last summer, Higgins was invited to join the Bolshoi.
+And she has—this past summer, Higgins was invited to join the Bolshoi.